 Requesting regulation and guidelines for CBD products

-Such data gave a push to the Royal Pharmaceutical Society (RPS) of the UK to request the government for specific guidelines with regards to tetrahydrocannabinol or THC levels in products like CBD oils.
+Such data gave a push to the Royal Pharmaceutical Society (RPS) of the UK to request the government for specific guidelines regarding tetrahydrocannabinol or THC levels in products like CBD oils.

-In the letter to the Home Secretary, the RPS said that they were willing to come up and give advice with regards to specific steps they should make so that no one would break the law with regards to products containing CBD.
+In the letter to the Home Secretary, the RPS said that they were willing to come up and give advice regarding specific steps they should make so that no one would break the law with regards to products containing CBD.
 Pharmacists also demanded guidance with regards to the legality of CBD product handling.

 They also called out on the out-dated laws concerning CBD.

 They also add that it is legal to sell CBD in the UK as long as they do not include any medical claims in their marketing.
 Furthermore, the limit of THC is only up to 0.2%.